-- I’m personally super biased towards the EVOTech Labs 3-Port Charger.
-Not only does this charger hold 3-5 charges depending on the type of phone or device that you have, but since I was traveling with a group of six, being able to charge three phones at once was a huge time saver.
-I’d charge our EVOTech each night and by the next morning we were good to go on charge for most of our day.
+- I’m personally super biased towards the Anker PowerCore 13000.
+Not only does this charger hold 3-5 charges depending on the type of phone or device that you have, but since I was traveling with a group of six, being able to charge two phones at once was a huge time saver.
+I’d charge our EVOTech each night and by the next morning, we were good to go on charge for most of our day.
 And since cold weather is the kryptonite of iPhones, this was one of the best items we purchased for our trip.

 2. A Wireless Travel Router

-- A Wireless Travel Router is a definite must-have – whether you’re a die-hard Instagrammer trying to not to use up a week’s worth of data in an hour, or you’re lost and in need of some Google maps.
-We had actually purchased a portable hotspot with our car rental, but ended up carrying the little pod in one of our pocket’s everywhere where we went, giving us access to wi-fi for the entirety of our trip.
+- The RAVPower Portable Charger is a definite must-have – whether you’re a die-hard Instagrammer trying to not to use up a week’s worth of data in an hour, or you’re lost and in need of some Google maps.
+We had actually purchased a portable hotspot with our car rental but ended up carrying the little pod in one of our pocket’s everywhere where we went, giving us access to wi-fi for the entirety of our trip.

 3. A Balaclava

 - Let me start off by saying that I chose not to purchase crampons or shoe chains before my winter trip to Iceland.
 Let me follow up by saying that I was about a foot from falling off of the Londrangar cliffs after slipping on black ice that I was unable to see.
 We laughed it off later, but it was actually a scary experience knowing that I could’ve ended up in the rough, freezing oceans below.
 For something so cheap and so potentially useful – be sure to purchase these before you go.
-Check out these OuterStar Traction Grips, at recommendation from the friend who stopped me from falling over the side of a cliff.
+Check out these Unigear Traction Cleats Ice Snow Grips at recommendation from the friend and NYPD firefighter who grabbed me before I fell into the rocky, winter waters below.